lweith/oauth-dpop-rt/draft-rosomakho-oauth-dpop-rt.md

 # Client Registration Metadata

-This specification introduces a new boolean client registration metadata parameter named `drop_bound_refresh_tokens`.
+This specification introduces a new boolean client registration metadata parameter named `dpop_bound_refresh_tokens`.

 With `true` value of this parameter client indicates that its refresh tokens are always bound to a proof-of-possession key, as demonstrated by a DPoP-RT proof, and that the AS MUST enforce the use of such proofs whenever a refresh token is presented.